theos/theos.dev/docs/Variables.md

   - Space-separated list or any other standard GNU Make convention

 - XXX_USE_SUBSTRATE (bool)
-  - Use MobileSubstrate as the logos generator
+  - Toggle using MobileSubstrate as the logos generator
   - Will link against CydiaSubstrate

 - XXX_ARCHS (str)